 How Does A Crawler Work?

 All websites are part of a network called the World Wide Web which is basically a huge spider web spread all over the world.

 The only difference is the world wide web is held together by links (also known as hyperlinks or backlinks).

-And search engine crawlers (or spiders) this these links to travel around the web and discover new pages!
+And search engine crawlers (or spiders) use these links to travel around the web and discover new pages!

 Once crawlers find a new page, they start reading all of the content and code of the page.

 In the ideal world we want the code to be as easy as possible for Google to interpret and understand.
 Which is where a website owner will perform SEO (search engine optimization).

-Crawlers are aren’t human-manned and each web crawler works autonomously (using machine learning from the search engine algorithm) to decide whether pages they find should be added to the Google index or not.
+Crawlers aren’t human-manned and each web crawler works autonomously (using machine learning from the search engine algorithm) to decide whether pages they find should be added to the Google index or not.

-Crawlers know that sites where you an buy guns and drugs shouldn’t be added to their database.
+Crawlers know that sites where you can buy guns and drugs shouldn’t be added to their database.